marcinofulus/iCSEbook1/school/source/abitur/2016/en/log_quad.rst

 **Solution of part a**

 The logarithm is defined for arguments :math:`x>0` only.
-The denominator :math:`x^2` has a gap in the domain at :math:`x=0`.
+The denominator :math:`x^2` contributes a gap in the domain at :math:`x=0`.
 The maximal domain is hence given by

 .. math::

   \mathbb{D}=]0;\infty[\,.

-We obtain the roots from the roots of the enumerator:
+We obtain the roots from the roots of the numerator:

 .. math::